About the table values

 Omega-3 and omega-6 classified fatty acids consist of several fatty acids.
 The most common are alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA), docosapentaenoic acid (DPA) and docosahexaenoic acid (DHA) for omega-3, and linoeic acid (LA) and arachidonic acid (ARA) for omega-6 fatty acids.
 Often only the mentioned fatty acids are analysed, thus sometimes the sum of omega-3 and omega-6 can be a bit lower than the actual content.

-- Table values borrowed from other sources are in general what is left after subtracting the sum of water, protein, fat, alcohol, dietary fibre and ash in 100 g food.
+Table values are calculated as the sum of starch and sugars; available carbohydrates.
+A few of the carbohydrates values borrowed from other food composition tables might be calculated by difference.
+By calculating by difference, the carbohydrate is defined as what is left after subtracting the sum of water, protein, fat, alcohol, dietary fibre and ash in 100 g food.
 Carbohydrate values that are based on difference can be somewhat larger than analysed values since other, undefined substances may also be included.

 The total mono+disaccharides comprise the naturally occurring glucose, fructose (fruit sugar), lactose (milk sugar) and maltose (malt sugar), as well as sugar (sucrose) or other sugars that are added during preparation.
-In Norwegian nutrient labelling this is termed Sukkerarter.
+In Norwegian nutrient labelling is called Sukkerarter.

 Added sugars comprise refined or industrially processed sugar in the form of glucose, fructose, lactose, maltose, sucrose, glucose syrup and other hydrolysed starch products as well as honey that is added during industrial production or during home preparation.
 Naturally occurring sugars in fruit, vegetables and milk are not considered as added sugars.